Pennsylvania Keystone Exam in Literature

 Each module also includes items that require students to write responses.
 The students read the item and write their responses in the space provided.
 Each constructed response is designed to take about ten minutes to complete.
 Each constructed response is scored using an item specific guideline based on a 0-3 point scale.

-Sophomores and any student currently enrolled in American Literature, students new to Conestoga who have not previously taken the Literature Keystone Exam, and those students who must retake the exam will be tested in May 2020 (CANCELLED).
+Sophomores and any student currently enrolled in American Literature, students new to Conestoga who have not previously taken the Literature Keystone Exam, and those students who must retake the exam will be tested in December 2020.
 Tests will be administered at Conestoga High School during the school day.

 Follow the links below for a detailed explanation of the Keystone Exam in Literature, including sample reading, questions and answers.

 For information and study resources, please click on the following: